 She terminated mission training in January 1986 to serve as a member of the Presidential Commission on the Space Shuttle Challenger Accident.

 For the next six months she served as a memeber of the Presidential Commission investigating the accident.
-Upon completion of the investigation, she was assigned to NASA headquarters in Washington D.C. as assistant to the NASA Administrator for long-range planning.
+When the investigation ended, she was assigned to NASA headquarters in Washington D.C. as assistant to the NASA Administrator for long-range planning.
 In this role she created NASA’s Office of Exploration and produced a report on the future of the space program entitled “Leadership and America’s Future in Space.”

 In 1986 the Challenger exploded and Sally Ride moved to Washington.
 There she became the assistant of the NASA administrator.